Supra (feast): Etymology

 In Georgian, "supra" literally means "table-cloth".
 The word was borrowed from the Persian word sofre (also meaning "table-cloth"), in turn an old borrowing from Arabic (سفره).
-The Persian word was also borrowed into Turkish (among other languages) as süfre.
+The Persian word was also borrowed into Turkish (among other languages) as sofra.
 The Georgian court in Tiflis (present-day Tbilisi), situated within the Kingdom of Kartli, incorporated a substantial portion of ceremonial practices and terminology from Safavid traditions during the era of Safavid overlordship; it was within this historical epoch that the term found its way into the Georgian vocabulary.